Alhammoud/gatsby-blog/src/pages/2019-03-07/index.md

 ---
 path: '/2019/03/07/how-to-implement-tabs-with-vanilla-html-javascript'
 date: '2019-03-07T05:52:00.000Z'
-title: 'How to implement tabs with vanilla HTML and JavaScript'
+title: 'How to implement tab-based navigation with just HTML and JavaScript'
 author: Max Rozen
 tags: ['javascript', 'html']
-excerpt: "If you've ever used React & React-Router to implement tabs in navigation, you might want to know how to do it in pure HTML and JavaScript."
+excerpt: "If you've ever used React & React-Router to implement Tab-based navigation, you might want to know how to do it in pure HTML and JavaScript."
 ---

 I recently came to the rude realisation that perhaps with the amount of abstraction in the common developer environment, it may be difficult to implement things from scratch, should a popular framework like React fall by the wayside.